BinaryAnalysisPlatform/bap/README.md

 choose from various other formats.
 Use the `--list-formats` option to get the list.
 However, formats are provided by plugins, so just because you don't see your preferred format listed doesn't mean you can't generate it.
-Check opam for plugins which may provide the format you want to read (the bap-piqi plugin provides protobuf, xml, and json, which cover many use cases).
+Check OPAM for plugins which may provide the format you want to read (the bap-piqi plugin provides protobuf, xml, and json, which cover many use cases).